-- conduct a developmental profile for each kindergarten and new-to-school first grade child to discover their strengths and areas needing improvement. - use state-mandated academic standards in mathematics, reading and writing. - administer state examinations at grades 3, 4, 5, 6, 7, 8 and 9 to measure whether each student is meeting the standards and to identify the academic areas in which they need assistance. - report certain information about student progress to their communities and the state.
+- Conduct a developmental profile for each kindergarten and new-to-school first grade child to discover their strengths and areas needing improvement. - Use state-mandated academic standards in English language arts, mathematics and other content areas. - Administer state examinations at grades 3, 4, 5, 6, 7, 8, 9 and 10 to measure whether each student is meeting the standards and to identify the academic areas in which they need assistance. - Report certain information about student progress to their communities and the state.